JakobDenGode/hvz-experis-fe/README.md

 - Open the terminal from the project folder
 - Run the commands "npm install" -> "npm update"
 - Finally run "npm run dev" to run the application
-- view the application on http://localhost:3000
+- View the application on http://localhost:3000

-You can find the guide to set up the Back End of the procjet here: https://github.com/TrulsHafnor/HvZ-experis-be
+You can find the guide to set up the Back End of the project here: https://github.com/TrulsHafnor/HvZ-experis-be

 ## Technologies